🎤 Excited to announce: Mr. Farhan Tufail, Director at HCS Switzerland, speaking at Thailand Halal Assembly 2024 on "Halal Status of Novel Food."

 Halal Food means food permitted under Islamic Law, and these foods should fulfill the following conditions:

-• Does not consist of or contain anything which is considered to be unlawful according to Islamic Law
+• Does not consist of or contain anything which is considered to be unlawful according to Islamic Law.

-• Has not been prepared, processed, transported, or stored using any appliance or facility that was not free from anything unlawful according to Islamic Law
+• Has not been prepared, processed, transported, or stored using any appliance or facility that was not free from anything unlawful according to Islamic Law.

 • Has not in the course of preparation, processing, transportation, or storage been in direct contact with any food that fails to satisfy 1 and 2 above.